jo/couchdb-worker/README.md

 There were some breaking changes, so had to move up the major version.

 ## Release History
+* `2.0.0`: do not store worker status in documents, store lock in extra documents
 * `1.0.0`: complete rewrite and new (functional) API using [nano](https://github.com/dscape/nano) (and [follow](https://github.com/iriscouch/follow)) - _currently no attachment support_
 * `0.x`: object oriented version with attachment support - _The `0.x` line continues on the v0 branch_